To recap, each operator is responsible for maintaining 3 secure processes:

 Oracleobserves an event on the Ethereum chain, it packages this event into a

-Claimand submits this claim to the Injective Chain as an Oracle message
+Claimand submits it to the Injective Chain as an Oracle message

 Claimeither creates or is added to an existing